 I am attracted to the Catholic Church, though I am a Protestant, but have problems with the Roman Catholic Church's attitude to knowledge. e.g. Galileo.

-• Why should I suppose this attitude has changed?
+• Why should I assume this attitude has changed?

 Robert